Asheville Construction Accident Lawyer

 In some cases, you may be able to sue for compensation from other parties who caused your injuries.
 For instance, say you were injured because an excavator you were operating malfunctioned.
 That excavator was rented to be used on the job site.
 If the malfunction could have been avoided if the equipment was properly maintained by the rental company, you may be able to sue that company for your injuries.
 Or, if it was caused by a manufacturer’s defect, you may be able to sue the manufacturer.

 If you were injured on a construction site, you have legal options.
 Don’t assume that just because you received workers’ compensation, you aren’t entitled to further compensation.
-At Auger & Auger, our experienced Asheville construction accident lawyers can evaluate your case and help you determine your next legal steps.
+At Auger & Auger Accident and Injury Lawyers, our experienced Asheville construction accident attorneys can evaluate your case and help you determine your next legal steps.

 For a free, no-obligation consultation with our legal team, call us at (828) 222-7649 or contact us online today.